DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 3 - Cloud Platform and Infrastructure Security.md

         * some of the responses measures are tested (on-non critical functions)
         * More involved than tabletop.
         * Participants choose a scenario and apply BCP to it
+        * Roll play
     * Functional Drill / Parralel Test
         * People move to an offiste locatoin to see if BCP is properly invoked
         * operations are NOT switched
+        * Parrallel processing of data to ensure backup site functionality
     * Full Test
+        * most comprehensive test
         * involves actually shutting down operations at the primary site and shifting them to the recovery site
         * when the entire organization takes part in an unscheduled, unannounced practice scenario, of full BC/DR activities
+        * be sure a FULL backup occurs prior to test
+        * Full BCDR implementation
+* The goal of BCDR testing is to ensure the BCP process is:
+    * Accurate
+    * Relevant
+    * Viable under adverse conditions